Terrorism and Insurgency

 Status: Under Review

 Abstract: Why do some armed group campaigns escalate to civil war, while others do not?
 Only 27% of campaigns between 1970 and 2012 ever became violent enough to surpass the threshold commonly used to demarcate “civil conflict.”
-I develop a theory that argues this variation occurs because of an information problem.
+Drawing on insights from financial economics, I develop the efficient conflict market theory.
+I argue this variation occurs because of an information problem.
 States neutralize potential civil war threats on the basis of observable characteristics about an armed group’s prospective strength, but two scenarios make it harder to get this decision right, increasing the risk of civil war.
 I identify a set of group-level risk indicators for civil war and apply machine learning methods to test the predictive ability of these indicators.
 The results show observable information poorly predicts escalation to civil war in strong states, but not weak states.
 Further, less visible campaigns are more associated with civil war.
 These findings advance understanding about why civil wars begin and the effect of uncertainty on conflict.

 Status: Working Paper